-1. ELECTRICAL SHOCK -
+1. ELECTRIC SHOCK -

-The output voltage present in this equipment can cause fatal electric shock.
+The output voltage present in this equipment can cause a fatal electric shock.
 This equipment must be operated by a responsible person.

-- A. Do not allow anyone to operate the generator without proper instruction. - B. Guard against electric shock. - C. Avoid contact with live terminals or receptacles. - D. Use extreme care if operating this unit in rain or snow. - E. Use only three-pronged grounded receptacles and extension cords. - F. Be sure the unit is properly grounded to an external ground rod driven into the earth.
+- A. Do not allow anyone to operate the generator without proper instruction. - B. Guard against electric shock. - C. Avoid contact with live terminals or receptacles. - D. Use extreme care if operating this unit in rain or snow. - E. Use only three-prong grounded plugs and extension cords. - F. Be sure the unit is properly grounded to an external ground rod driven into the earth.